AlejandroUPC/pisos_scrapper/README.md

 6. Services: Congregation of functions to be called from the main cmd.

+## Configuration file

+Please before running the script read through this section and understand all of the fields on **configuraiton/main_configuratio.py**:

+* main_url: Defines the main url where the url's to request are built through the code.

+* wait_requests: Boolean value to set if you want a delay between every request.

+* second_between_reqs: Seconds to wait between requests, wait_request must be set to True.

+* results_folder: Path where the CSVs/graphs/images are saved.

+* plot_data: Boolean value to decide if the graphs are made after the all the data is gathered.

+* plot_data_file: File to be used to plot the data.

 ## CMD Execution

 The project is structured to be ran from the cmd_app.py file and pass the columns.